pjcozzi/Articles/CIS565/GitHubRepo/README.md

 ### Bloopers

 We all make mistakes while coding.
 If a bug results in an interesting image, feel free to share it in a bloopers section with a description of what was wrong.
-For example, see [I Get Your Fail](http://igetyourfail.blogspot.com/).
+For examples, see [I Get Your Fail](http://igetyourfail.blogspot.com/).

-### Demos and Videos
+### Demos and videos

 If your project uses WebGL, host it using [GitHub Pages](https://pages.github.com/) and have a prominent link to it in your `README.md`.
 The representative image can also link to it.
 Make sure your demo:

 * Has a link back to your github repo since people might link directly to your demo.
 * Has your name and a link to your website.
-* Includes instructions on how to interactive with it.
+* Includes instructions on how to use it.
 * Fails gracefully if WebGL or any required extensions are not supported.
-* Has a UI to tweak parameters and show debug views
+* Has a UI to tweak parameters and show debug views (use [dat.GUI](https://code.google.com/p/dat-gui/)).

-A great example is [WebGL Interactive Water](http://dblsai.github.io/WebGL-Fluid/) by Binglu Du and Xingjie Ma.
+A great example is [WebGL Interactive Water](http://dblsai.github.io/WebGL-Fluid/).

-If you can't provide a live demo or you are using a WebGL extension that is not widely supported, create a video and link to it from the `README.md` (since we can't embed YouTube videos in markdown files, it can be useful to take a screenshot of the YouTube video before it is played and then use it as a link to your video).
+If you can't provide a live demo or you are using a WebGL extension that is not widely supported, create a video and link to it from the `README.md` (since we can't embed YouTube videos in markdown files, it can be useful to take a screenshot of the YouTube video before it starts and then use it as a link to your video).
 Like the demo, the video should include a link to your github repo and personal website for when people link directly to your video.
-For an example, see [Surface Mesh Reconstruction from RGBD Images](https://www.youtube.com/watch?v=pg0YZ76ZZw4) by Collin Boots and Dalton Banks.
+For an example, see [Surface Mesh Reconstruction from RGBD Images](https://www.youtube.com/watch?v=pg0YZ76ZZw4).

 ### Performance analysis

 Our course is all about performance so each project should include detailed and insightful performance analysis.
-This includes both the high-level takeaways and graphs and charts with data that supports the claims.
+This includes both the high-level takeaways and graphs and charts with data supporting the claims.
 Include the details of the system used for performance tests, including the CPU, GPU, amount of memory, OS, and browser and version (if it is a WebGL app).

 For running performance tests, see [WebGL Profiling Tips](http://cesiumjs.org/2014/12/01/WebGL-Profiling-Tips/).
 For C++ apps, make sure you are using a release build.